agrumery/aGrUM/README.md

 # Continuous Integration

-Each commits are tested on Ubuntu 17.04, Mac OS El Capitan and Windows 10.
+Each commits are tested on Ubuntu (20.04 for python 3.9, 22.04 for all others), Mac OS (last version, Intel and ARM) and Windows 11.
 The build process as follow:

 1. Builds aGrUM on all platforms